Siamese137/Tobacco-Cessation/README.md

 1. Opening the `Code.ipynb` file.
 2. Updating the dataset path in the data loading cell.
 3. Running all cells sequentially to train the model and view performance metrics.

+We have included a sample subset of the dataset for easy code execution.
+The full dataset download link and filtering instructions to obtain the variables of interest are detailed in the accompanying paper.